Major Requirements and FAQs

 Will 200-level courses count for the areas of specialization?

-Yes, the new curriculum allows students to count 200-level courses for the areas of specialization as well as for departmental distribution requirements.
+Yes, the curriculum allows students to count 200-level courses for the areas of specialization as well as for departmental distribution requirements.

 Can relevant courses outside the English major (film and theater courses in HART and VADA, medical humanities courses or environmental studies courses) count for my area of specialization?